 - Destination: This goal tracks specific pages when a visitor arrives on them.
-It follows the landing page, thank you pages, order confirmation pages, cart pages that can help to convert the potential users into buyers.
+It follows the landing page, thank you pages, order confirmation pages, and cart pages that can help to convert potential users into buyers.

 - Duration: This goal tracks the amount of time a visitor stays on a specific page.
 It indicates visitors’ interest in the company’s products.

 - Screen per session(pages): It tracks the number of sites potential buyers navigates before leaving the website.
 It is another way of measuring site engagement amongst potential buyers.
-Metrics like a landing page, top landing page reports button helps to measure site engagement.
+Metrics like a landing page, and top landing page reports button helps to measure site engagement.

-- Events: Google Analytics events, one can track user interactions on e-commerce websites such as conversations.
+- Events: With Google Analytics events, one can track user interactions on e-commerce websites such as conversations.
 However, Google Analytics does not track such conversations by default and one has to enable it.

-How Can Google Analytics Goals Help Businesses?
+How Can Google Analytics Goals Help Businesses

 Goals help businesses to keep track of specific pages.
 First, it provides detailed information about the number of visitors visiting the website.
 Secondly, the duration of time users spends on that particular page and which page is getting the most views.